Kanaderu/mm-slash/README.md

 #### Hostname Setup

 The hostname on the docker network is setup as its service-name (`mmslash`) which will be used to access `expressJS`.
+The app is serviced through port `80`.
+The port can be changed by configuring the `docker-compose.yml` file.

 ## Mattermost Setup